 T1D for many years was often associated and referred to as “Juvenile Diabetes” because onset of this autoimmune disease frequently showed itself in children; but Type 1 diabetes strikes kids as well as adults.
-There is no age distinction and it often comes on suddenly, causes independence on injected or pumped insulin for life and carries the constant threat of devasting complications.
+There is no age distinction and it often comes on suddenly, causes independence on injected or pumped insulin for life and carries the constant threat of devastating complications.
 Type 1 Diabetes and Type 2 Diabetes are not the same.
 T1D lasts a lifetime and is the result of the pancreas stopping insulin production, a hormone people need to get energy from food.
-T2D is a metabolic disorder in which a person’s body still produces insulin, but is unable to use it effetively.
+T2D is a metabolic disorder in which a person’s body still produces insulin, but is unable to use it effectively.

 #jdrf #T1D #Type1